 Kingdom Hearts adds emphasis to Belle (who elbowed Xaldin, took the rose from him and laughed as she ran) & Ariel (the Chemist of Kingdom Hearts).
 Everyone else got the short end of the stick though.

-Also Mulan, though she's technically not a princess.
-Mei, Ting-Ting, and Su from the sequel, on the other hand, are a more straight example of this: At the end of the film, rather than marrying the princes that live on the other side of China, they all instead hook up with Yao, Ling, and Chien-Po, respectively.
+Mei, Ting-Ting, and Su from Mulan II.
+At the end of the film, rather than marrying the princes that live on the other side of China, they all instead hook up with Yao, Ling, and Chien-Po, respectively.

 Merida from Brave plays this trope very, very straight.
 The film itself really only starts this way, and it's really only the mother who Merida is up against (when not getting involved with exciting drinking parties, her father is perfectly okay with much of it and even gave her her first bow for her birthday).
 In the end, it's not so much about her getting her way as it is her and her mother getting an understanding of each other's opinions and finding a balance.